Animal Style Burger Fries (Copycat In-N-Out)

 What Are Animal Style Fries?

 Unfortunately, not everyone lives near an In-N-Out location, and even if you do, the lines are always way too long.
-Our version has the same basic ingredients as the animal style In-N-Out fries, but with burgers too for extra protein and flavor.
+Our copycat recipe version has the same basic ingredients as the animal style In-N-Out fries, but with burgers too for extra protein and flavor.
 These animal style fries with meat start with a base layer of seasoned fries (use frozen fries for convenience), then the cooked and cut up burger patties for a meaty twist, then a layer of American cheese for classic fast food notes, a generous sprinkle of caramelized onions for slightly sweet richness, and finally a drizzle of special sauce and pepperoncini peppers for balance and heat.
 The result is a comforting indulgence for when you’re craving something super tasty and over-the-top.

 Ingredients in the Animal Style Burger Fries